purescript-halogen/purescript-halogen/docs/Halogen/Query/StateF.md

 mapState :: forall s t a. (t -> s) -> ((s -> s) -> t -> t) -> StateF s a -> StateF t a
 ```

+Map over the state value using a function to extract the new state value
+from the old state, and a function for modifying the state.

 #### `stateN`

 ``` purescript